 Also acts as a Sync network

-CloudFormationis an Amazon Web Services (AWS) service that enables modeling and setting up resources inside AWS in an automated fashion.
+CloudFormation is an Amazon Web Services (AWS) service that enables modeling and the setup of resources inside AWS in an automated fashion.

-In order for the Cluster to be created, you first need to subscribe to the Check Point Security Gateway solution on the AWS marketplace.
-You only need to do this once per AWS account.
+To create the cluster, it is first necessary to subscribe to the Check Point Security Gateway solution on the AWS marketplace.
+Do this one time for each AWS account.

-When you deploy this template, there is no need to run the Check Point First Time Configuration Wizard.
-Instead, the First Time Configuration Wizard would be executed automatically and as part of that, the cluster members would reboot once.
+When you deploy this template, it is not necessary to run the Check Point First Time Configuration Wizard.
+Instead, the First Time Configuration Wizard is executed automatically, and the Cluster Members restart one time.

-When deploying the Check Point Cluster into an existing VPC using the Cloud Formation template, it will automatically create an AWS routing table, and associate the internal subnet to it, in order to route all the traffic outside the subnet via Check Point Cluster member.
+When you deploy the Check Point Cluster into an existing VPC using the Cloud Formation template, it automatically creates an AWS routing table, and associate the internal subnet to it.
+This is done to route all the traffic outside the subnet through the Check Point Cluster member.

-After creating a Cloud Formation stack using the above template, configure the Check Point Cluster in SmartConsole.
+After you create a Cloud Formation stack using the above template, configure the Check Point Cluster in SmartConsole.

-If you have used the CloudFormation templates to deploy the Check Point Cluster in AWS, skip to step (VI) Configuring a Check Point Cluster in SmartConsole.
+If you have used the CloudFormation templates to deploy the Check Point Cluster in AWS, skip to Step (5) Configuring a Check Point Cluster in SmartConsole.

 Create an IAM role

-In this step, we will create an IAM role and an Instance Profile.
-When you launch the Check Point cluster members, you would pass them this role.
-This will allow the cluster members to automatically make changes in the VPC environment if a cluster failover should occur.
+In this step, we create an IAM role and an Instance Profile.
+When you launch the Check Point Cluster Members, you would pass them this role.
+This allows the Cluster Members to automatically make changes in the VPC environment if a cluster failover occurs.

-The Check Point Security Gateway can enforce a more sophisticated security policy, making the VPC security groups redundant.
-This procedure explains how to create a permissive VPC security group, in order to prevent a possible conflict between the VPC security groups and the Check Point security policy.
+The Check Point Security Gateway can enforce a more sophisticated Security Policy, making the VPC security groups redundant.
+This procedure explains how to create a permissive VPC security group to prevent a possible conflict between the VPC security groups and the Check Point security policy.